info201b-au2022/project-AL-DD-ME-NK/source/project-template1/tabs/report.md

 ## Findings

 **Do certain groups have higher rates of being victims of the use of force by police?**\
 Based off the pie chart, we are able to determine that Whites account for the highest percentage of incidents involving the use of force with Blacks or African Americans accounting for the second highest percentage of incidents.
 This trend is consistent across many years.
 However, we are unable to view the data based on percentage alone.
 We must take into account the proportion of the US population that is accounted for by Whites and Blacks or African Americans.
-According to the United States Census Bureau, Whites are estimated to account for 75.8% of the US population and Blacks or African Americans account for only 13.6% of the US population (“QuickFacts: United States”).
+According to the United States Census Bureau, Whites are estimated to account for 75.8% of the US population and Blacks or African Americans account for only 13.6% of the US population ("QuickFacts: United States").
 The large difference in proportion when the US population is taken into account indicates that Blacks or African Americans make up a disproportionate amount of incidents involving the use of force.

-**Does officer experience and training correlate with the frequency of force being used?**
-From the bar chart, we are able to conclude that officer experience does correlate with the frequency of force being used.
+**Does officer experience and training correlate with the frequency of force being used?** From the bar chart, we are able to conclude that officer experience does correlate with the frequency of force being used.
 Officers with more experience are less likely to be involved in incidents involving the use of force while officers with less experience are more likely.
 This may point to more training being needed for new officers to better prepare them for situations.
 There may also be a lack of supervision of new officers resulting in higher number of incidents involving the use of force by newer officers.
 The number of incidents seems to exponentially increase from zero to five years and peak at around five to ten years of experience, but decreases significantly after ten years.

-**What outside factors increase the chances of force being used?**
-Based off the area encoding chart, it can be seen that the most common factors that affect all groups include being agitated, mentally unstable, drugs, and alcohol.
+**What outside factors increase the chances of force being used?** Based off the area encoding chart, it can be seen that the most common factors that affect all groups include being agitated, mentally unstable, drugs, and alcohol.
 These are all problems that can be seen in the modern world as governments work to find solutions.
 From the chart it can also be determined that Blacks and Hispanics are the most likely to be affected by outside factors.
 Even though Blacks and Hispanics make up a significantly less proportion of the US population when compared to Whites, they are most heavily impacted.
 This can be drawn back to income inequality and established systems that contribute to the problem.

 ## Discussion

     Implications that can be seen from the data visualizations is a long sustained system of institutional racism from policymakers and the lack of initiative to address worsening issues.
 Minority groups face an abnormally higher rate of being involved in incidents that involve the use of force.
 The pie chart supports the implication that Blacks are much more likely to face the use of force by law enforcement.
 Although minority groups in the US account for a much smaller proportion of the US population, they represent a much larger percentage of victims being involved in incidents involving the use of force.

     The data visualizations also reveal a lack of initiative by government institutions to fund solutions for worsening issues.
 This leads to certain groups becoming more likely to be subjects of incidents involving the use of force with law enforcement.
 Some examples of groups include people who suffer from mental illness and drug addiction.
 This implies the government's lack of policy making that funds the establishment of programs that help address the issues such as rehabilitation programs and mental illness clinics.

     Furthermore, officers with less experience are more likely to be involved in incidents involving the use of force.
 The data visualization supports the idea that there may be a lack of training or supervision of newer officers.
 Policies and training are not ensuring that every officer is fully trained on how to handle the situations they may face.
 A disproportionate number of incidents involving the use of force are caused by officers with less experience when compared to more experienced officers.